Community Singing Circles

 "I overcame fear of singing with love acceptance and encouragement from Sarah and my new sisters.
 My experience was both invigorating and relaxing while inspiring closeness and warmth.
 I tuned in by connecting inside myself and with others in sharing, meditating, journaling and singing.
 Felt like swimming is a deep, warm spring."

-Sarah is a song catcher, song carrier, and song leader based in Austin, Texas.
+Sarah S. Bentley, founder of Heart Body Song, is a song catcher, song carrier, and community song leader, based in Austin, Texas.
 She gracefully weaves the art of embodied singing, mindful movement, ritual, and communal prayer into her circles.
 Sarah started singing as a child and has performed as a singer/songwriter.
-She draws on her studies in integrative medicine (qigong, yoga, meditation), health promotion, behavioral science, and community resilience to provide a rich and healing experience for her participants.
+Sarah incorporates qigong and meditation, as well as practices to build community resilience to provide a rich and healing experience.
+She has a beautiful way of creating a space where everyone feels safe expressing their voices.
 Sarah is a certified Sisters in Harmony song leader and offers regular women's and inclusive singing experiences around Austin and online.
 Sarah is also a Truth, Racial Healing, and Transformation practitioner and is a devoted ally and activist of diversity and inclusion.
 Her experience leading intentionally diverse groups in circle processes has prepared her to recognize and facilitate discussions around race/microaggressions should they arise in the course of singing circles.

 Stream my original music on SoundCloud.
 These recordings were captured on my phone on Garageband.
 Support me in my recording process by becoming a patron on Patreon.